 Ducks are highly social and need to be kept in groups for company.
 They are inquisitive and vocal, very active and they love to forage.
+Their average lifespan is 8-12 years in captivity.
 Pet ducks require human interaction and enrichment.
 Ducks may be kept in single sex or mixed groups.
 In mixed groups there should be a ratio of 4-6 females per male.